Livestock Guardian Dogs

 History of Livestock Guardian Dogs

-What is the Importance of Livestock Guardian Dogs?
+The Importance of Livestock Guardian Dogs

 Livestock Guardian Dogs (LGDs) play a crucial role in the protection and well-being of livestock in various agricultural and pastoral settings.